🔄

 To get a true picture of your total investment, you need to look beyond the price per square foot of the flooring itself.
 Start by making a comprehensive list of every potential expense.
 This includes the hardwood flooring, underlayment, adhesive, transition strips, and any new baseboards or trim.
 Don’t forget to factor in labor.
 According to HomeGuide, "the average labor cost to install engineered wood flooring is $3 to $8 per square foot," but this can shift based on your project’s complexity.
 You should also account for the cost of removing and disposing of your old flooring and any necessary delivery fees.

-Build in a Contingency Fund
+Step 2: Build in a Contingency Fund

 If there’s one rule in home renovation, it’s to expect the unexpected.
 That’s why a contingency fund is non-negotiable.
 This is a portion of your budget—typically 10% to 20% of the total project cost—set aside for unforeseen issues.
 You might pull up the old carpet to find a damaged subfloor that needs repair, or your contractor could run into a tricky installation area.
 As Homewyse notes, "costs can change a lot depending on where you live and the specific details of your project."
 Having this financial cushion means you can handle these surprises without derailing your project or your finances.

-Consider Off-Season Installation
+Step 3: Consider an Off-Season Installation

 Timing your project strategically can lead to significant savings.
 The busiest seasons for contractors are usually spring and summer.
 If your timeline is flexible, consider scheduling your installation during slower periods, like late fall or winter.
 As noted by Romero Hardwood Floor, you can often "look for seasonal sales (10-20% off) or shop during slow periods."
 Contractors may also offer more competitive labor rates when their schedules aren't as packed.
 A little patience can make a big difference in your bottom line, freeing up funds for other parts of your renovation.

-Prep the Space to Save on Labor
+Step 4: Prep the Space to Lower Labor Costs

 If you’re comfortable with some light DIY, you can reduce your labor costs by prepping the installation area yourself.
 Simple tasks like moving all the furniture out of the room, tearing out old carpeting, and removing baseboards can save your contractor time, which saves you money.
 As Elephant Floors explains, "if the subfloor is uneven or damaged, it will cost extra to fix it."
 By handling the basic prep work, you allow the professionals to focus on what they do best: giving you a flawless installation.